thomux/ticketstats/README.md

 - component: Component name to filter the issue set.
 - splitByComponent: Generate a report for each components of the issue set.

+## Example

+// TODO: write

+## Report

+The output of JiraTicketStats is an HTML report containing the following sections:

+- Old bug tickets
+- Bug tickets
+- Features
+- Improvements
+- Other tickets
+- Resources
+- Warnings

+### Old bug tickets

+The old bug tickets section consists of a table listing all bug tickets older than 30 days.
+For each ticket the following data is displayed:

+- Issue: Jira ticket key and summary.
+The key is a link to the ticket in Jira.
+- Age: The age of the tickets as days, calculated using the Jira creation date.
+- Labels: All labels assigned to the ticket.
+- Status: The current status of the ticket.
+- Creator: The user name of the Jira user who created the ticket.
+- Assignee: The user name of the Jira user who is assigned to the ticket.

+### Bug tickets

+The bug tickets section consists of three parts showing different bug ticket evaluations.

+The first block show the change of ticket count in the last week and the last month.
+The "created" value is the sum of all bug tickets with a created date in the last week or month.
+The "resolved" value is the sum of all bug tickets with a resolved date in the last week or month.
+The "diff" is the difference between the two values, i.e. the change in the bug count.

+The second block is a matrix listing the ticket number for each fix version and security level combination and a sum of the tickets for each security level.

+The third block is a table of all tickets grouped by fix version and security level.
+For each ticket the priority, the status, the created date, the key and the summary is displayed.

+### Features

+// TODO: fill

+### Improvements

+// TODO: fill

+### Other tickets

+// TODO: fill

+### Resources

+// TODO: fill

+### Warnings

+// TODO: fill

+## Config

+JiraTicketStats supports a configuration of different formats and external constants, e.g. ticket names.
+These values are internally stored in a config structure implemented in `config.go`.
+When the tool is executed, a file `config.json` is read form the current working directory.
+If this file doesn't exist it is created using default values.

-### Architecture
+## Architecture

-The tool is implemented using the package `ticketstats` and split in different Go files, grouping logical sections.
+JiraTicketStats is implemented using the package `ticketstats` and split in different Go files, grouping logical sections.

-## Data

-It using two types of data models, one for evaluation implemented in `issue.go`, and one for rendering, implemented in `render.go`.

 ### Config

-The tool use Config data structures which groups different values, mostly strings, required during the processing steps and configured in Jira, e.g. type and state names.
+JiraTicketStats is using Config data structures which groups different values, mostly strings, required during the processing steps and configured in Jira, e.g. type and state names.
 This is implemented in `config.go`.

+### Data

+It using two types of data models, one for evaluation implemented in `issue.go`, and one for rendering, implemented in `render.go`.

-### Parsing the data
+#### Parsing the data

-The tool reads the following field from the Jira export to the evaluation data
+JiraTicketStats reads the following field from the Jira export to the evaluation data type:
-type:

 - "Summary -> issue.Summary (string)
 - Issue key -> issue.Key (string)